eclipse/repairnator/doc/scripts.md

 cd repairnator/scripts

-# start a docker container and run Repairnator on your specified Build ID.
+# start a Docker container and run Repairnator on your specified Build ID.
 ./repair_buggy_build.sh 352395977

-# When the docker container is done you can find logs and serialized files in the `$HOME_REPAIR/logs` path.
+# When the Docker container is done you can find logs and serialized files in the `$HOME_REPAIR/logs` path.
 ls $HOME_REPAIR/logs
 ```